idrsolutions/idrsolutions-js-client/README.md

 # IDRSolutions Javascript Client #

-Interact with any [IDRsolutions' Microservice Examples](https://github.com/idrsolutions/) using the IDRSolutions NodeJS Client.
+Interact with any [IDRsolutions' Microservice Examples](https://github.com/idrsolutions/) using the IDRSolutions JavaScript Client.

 The IDRsolutions Microservice Examples are open source projects that allows you to convert PDFs using various softwares from [IDRSolutions](https://www.idrsolutions.com/) as an online service.